 Foundation History Marius Radu

-A Brief History of the Early days of the Foundation For The Study Of Cycles ( FSC )
+A Brief History of the early days of the Foundation For The Study Of Cycles ( FSC )

-There was a Foundation for the Study of Cycles, there was a “committee.”
+Before Foundation for the Study of Cycles, there was a “committee.”
 The Foundation is actually the outgrowth of the permanent committee set up at the First International Conference on Biological Cycles, held at Matamek, Canada, in 1931

 More than seventy-five years ago, a young economist from Harvard, along with some of the world’s top scientists, set out to unravel a mystery.